-Fig no.2: Structures of designed siderophore conjugated meropenams with linkers (meropenam : blue, linker: black, siderophore (hydroxamate): red)
+Fig. 2: Structures of designed siderophore conjugated meropenams with linkers (meropenam : blue, linker: black, siderophore (hydroxamate): red)

 RESULTS AND DISCUSSION

 In this study, siderophore-conjugated meropenem derivatives were docked against the Iron-Regulated Transporter-Associated Binding protein (IrtAB) of Mycobacterium tuberculosis to systematically investigate their interactions with the iron uptake machinery.
 The design incorporated a hydroxamate moiety, known for its strong Fe³⁺ chelation capability, structurally mimicking the iron-binding domain of mycobactin, the native siderophore of M. tuberculosis.
 To optimize lipophilicity and facilitate passage through the mycolic acid-rich cell envelope, a chlorine atom was also introduced.
 Upon entry into the host system, the hydroxamate group is expected to chelate Fe³⁺ ions, forming a siderophore-iron complex that interacts with the bacterial transporter to mediate iron uptake.
 Additionally, meropenem derivatives lacking the siderophore moiety were docked separately against β-lactamase (BlaC) and serine/threonine-protein kinase (PknA), reflecting the anticipated intracellular hydrolysis that cleaves the siderophore-linker segment.
 This dual docking approach allowed evaluation of the compounds’ ability to resist enzymatic degradation and maintain antimicrobial activity through interactions with PknA.
 Docking scores for all compounds are summarized in Tables 1 and 2.